-In different settings, the term workplace wellness can mean different things.
-Generally speaking, workplace wellness refers to a work environment conducive to the health and well-being of all employees and others within it.
-With more structured regard, workplace wellness programs are defined in the following way according to the Centers for Disease Control (CDC):
+In distinct settings, the term workplace wellness can mean different things.
+Generally speaking, it refers to a work environment conducive to the health and well-being of all employees and others within it.
+More formally, workplace wellness programs are defined in the following way according to the Centers for Disease Control1 (CDC):

 Of course, there is also the idea that employees themselves can create and cultivate workplace wellness in their own right.
 This can be facilitated by focusing on better eating habits, promoting more movement throughout the workday, and developing crucial wellness habits such as mindfulness, yoga, and meditation.

 An average employee spends approximately 50 hours of their week at work.
 That’s about one-third of one’s waking life every year.
 Furthermore, workers will consume about one-third of all their meals at work.

 In other words, the workplace is almost like a second home for most of us.